sybrew/the-seo-framework/readme.txt

 	* **Namespace `\The_SEO_Framework\`**
 		* `ROBOTS_ASSERT`, used for the `tsf()->robots_meta()` method family; makes the generator store assertions at the slight cost of performance.
 			* Use `tsf()->retrieve_robots_meta_assertions()` to obtain what's asserted in the last run.
+		* `ROBOTS_IGNORE_PROTECTION` now also prevents tests against archive pagination.
+This to make the constant in line with homepage pagination.
 * **Filter notes:**
 	* **Changed:**
 		* `the_seo_framework_sitemap_extend`, no longer forwards the 'show_priority' index in the second ($args) parameter.